 How will I know when my exams are?

-You can see your personal exam timetable on the pupil portal.
-It shows the exams you will be sitting and whether they are morning or afternoon and nearer the time the allocated room and seat number will also be included.
+You can see your personal exam timetable on My School Portal.
+It shows the exams you will be sitting and whether they are morning or afternoon.
+Nearer the time the allocated room will also be displayed.